11 great wine restaurants in Mendoza 2023

 Address: Costaflores s/n, Cobos, Lujan de Cuyo

 Cavas Wine Lodge was one of the first luxury lodges in Mendoza and its location right in the middle of a vineyard filled with old vines makes it hopelessly romantic for wine lovers.
-The intimate restaurant is equally as charming and the wine cellar may well be one of Mendoza’s best kept secrets as sommelier Martin Krawczyk keeps 500 labels in stock, all served alongside the organic cuisine of their Relais & Chateaux restaurant.
+The intimate restaurant is equally as charming, and the wine cellar is a hidden gem, holding many library vintages from around Argentina.
+The menu of this Relais & Chateaux restaurant, designed by renowned chef Nadia Heron, focuses on local, wholesome ingredients.

 Phone: +54 261 461 3800